crizmo/Cat-Club/README.md

-# CTF BourgPalette
+# Cat Club

 A pokemon-like project game where you level up by hacking your neighbor.

 You play as a new hacker.
 You are not trying to capture all the pokemons but to capture all the flags!
 CTF is for Capture the Flag, a famous term in cybersecurity where you can try to figure out how to infiltrate and exploit on a simulation ecosystem.
-It's the same in CTFBourgPalette.
+It's the same in Cat-Club.

 Built during the Secureworks Cybersecurity Literacy Challenge 2022.